 In 1989 at the age of twenty I left my parents’ home to move to the campus of the university.
 Students lived in groups.
 Newcomers had to do an interview before being admitted to a dormitory.
 It was my seventh interview.
 A female student asked most of the questions.
 She seemed to be the boss.
 She attracted my attention in other ways too.
 During the interview she said to me: “You have been warned of me during a previous interview.”
 She then mentioned the specifics of what had been said and the name of the student warning me.
 And indeed it had happened that way.

 I was admitted and moved in.
 She often said peculiar things.
 For instance, she repeated the acronym HAFMO like a mantra many times.
 These letters formed the initials of the first and middle names Hans van Mierlo, the leader of the Dutch political party D66.
 He was good-looking and popular with the ladies.
 D66 was a pragmatic liberal party favouring referendums.
 The party later played an important role in the reforms that made the Netherlands one of the most liberal countries in the world.

 Elections were upcoming so I guessed she would vote for D66 but that may not have been the reason why she said this.
 D66 and Hans van Mierlo have been used in a peculiar scheme related to D-Day.
-Nowadays she lives in the municipality of Geldrop-Mierlo in the Eindhoven area.
 This is strange.
-And strange was another word she repeated often.
+Strange was another word she repeated often.

 She was intimidating.
 It was better not to stand in her way.
 She dominated the scene.
 Once she said that all the women in her vicinity adapted their cycles to hers, perhaps to illustrate that point.
 She occupied herself with cryptic crosswords.
 These are about hidden meanings of words.
 She wanted the living room to be redecorated.
 And so it was done, like everything else she requested.